"LANDED (CADASTRAL MAPS) – A PILOT"

 The purchaser of Wyreside Hall itself, and most of Fenton-Cawthorne’s land, was Robert Garnett, from Manchester, who had made his fortune in cotton and the railways.
 The Garnett family lived in the house until 1936, since when it has had a variety of owners and uses.
 It is now being converted into a hotel by a company registered offshore.
 When the Garnetts sold, they had 12,000 acres.
 So obviously they had acquired a lot more land.

 Another significant landowner in our area, but not based in a building, is the Duchy of Lancaster, that is the Queen.
 It seems that the Duchy bought some of the Garnett’s land in the twentieth century.
 On my walks I noticed several farms bearing the Duchy shield on their name-plates, and some woodlands with signs asserting its ownership.
 The Land Registry data confirmed these observations.
-The Duchy also owns the land around the coast up to the mid-high tide line.
+The Duchy also owns the land around the coast up to the mid-high tide line, shown by the strange shapes at the left of our map.

 So, in this pilot we have collected sufficient information to produce a fragmentary summary of landownership in our area, over the past few centuries.
 We have learnt that there is a lot more information available, and we now hope to obtain funds to continue our search, and to produce artists’ cadastral maps showing historical change of landownership in our selected geographical slice.
 This would be a demonstration example of landownership mapping and its history in England.